abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.fromfunction**

-!!!
-Info ""
 You can also initialize an `ndarray` using a function:

 ```py
 def my_function(z, y, x):